The chaplaincy team provides pastoral and spiritual care for students and staff of all faiths and none.

 Hello!
 I am the dedicated chaplain for Truro Campus.
 Having spent a working lifetime in the world of Education, I really enjoy supporting students and staff of all faiths and none as a chaplain at the Medical School.

 Hi!
 I retired to Cornwall five years ago having taught History and Criminology for thirty years in various universities upcountry.
-My two golden retriever dogs Obie and Bailey come into the chaplaincy with me on a Friday and they love their contact with the students.
+My golden retriever dogs Bailey comes into the chaplaincy with me on a Friday and he loves spending time with students.
 I go to Harbour church and I am also involved in a non-denominational discussion/prayer group in Mawnan Smith.
 I am also helping my wife to build a contemplative garden in land behind our house on the Helford Estuary

 Hello!
 I am a Father to four and a Grandfather to seven and they are usually located in four Countries on three Continents!
 I have lived in London, Essex, Hertfordshire, Wales … and Paraguay!
 When repairing a car way back in the ’70’s the owner, whilst watching and waiting, reflected on my surname A.M.O.S.S. and suddenly said “All…Manner…Of…Services…Supplied!”